boosh/sputter/README.md

 ## Project layout
 This project is organised into the following directories:

-* jvm - Sputter serverside components written for akka-http.
+* jvm - Sputter server-side components written for akka-http.
 * js - Boilerplate for interacting with the components in the JVM module
 * shared - Classes that can be shared between a ScalaJS frontend and the akka-http backend.

-Demo:
+Demos:
+* demo_jvm - A demo akka-http server using the components with mock datastores for quick testing.
-* scalajs_web_demo - A demo web frontend written using scala JS that demonstrates how to use the components.
+* demo_client_web - A demo web frontend written using scala JS that demonstrates how to use the components.
 See the README.md file in that directory for running instructions.